Camelonta/Camelonta.FrontendRecruitment/README.md

 - A user must be able to see a single artist in a meaningful way such as a "detail view"
 - A user must be able to see albums **OR** top tracks by an artist

-Though not a requirement; we highly recommend that you write the application using React or native javascript as those are our tools of the trade.
-Or even better if you use our tools of the trade for building websites and applications - [Next.js](https://nextjs.org/).
+Though not a requirement; we highly recommend that you write the application using React or native javascript.
+Or even better if you use our main framework for building websites and applications - [Next.js](https://nextjs.org/).

 ## Design
 You are free to create your own design, our only requirement is that you develop it with responsiveness in mind.
 You don't need to consider a layout for a tablet-sized screen.
 We won't focus on your design skills so primarily focus on writing good functionality, but that said you are more than welcome to create an attractive layout.